 A QVI Authorized Representative (QAR) MUST verify that the LEI supplied for the Credential is the LEI of the Legal Entity for which the issuance request for the Credential has been made.

-A QAR MUST verify the Legal Entity Identifier (LEI) of the Legal Entity has an entity status of Active and an LEI registration status other than Lapsed, Retired, Duplicate, Annulled or Merged (will be deprecated in March 2022) in the Global LEI System.
+A QAR MUST verify the Legal Entity Identifier (LEI) of the Legal Entity has an entity status of Active and an LEI registration status other than Lapsed, Retired, Duplicate or Annulled in the Global LEI System.

 Identity Authentication